 How Does Shared Hosting Work?

-In the shared hosting, a single server is shared by a few hundred to several thousand websites.
+In shared hosting, a single server is shared by a few hundred to several thousand websites.
 Therefore, when you buy a shared hosting plan from any web hosting company, you will get a part of a server to store your website files.
 For example, if one hundred users share a single server, each user will get a separate section of the server to store their website files.
 In addition to this, each user will have a separate control panel, access to their databases, email accounts, FTP accounts, and more.
-Note that one user can not get access to other user’s website files.
+Note that one user can not get access to another user’s website files.
 In fact, in shared hosting, you’ll have no idea what other websites are shared by your server.
 However, shared hosting will allow you to share your server resources (CPU, RAM, Bandwidth) with other users.

 Pros of Shared Hosting